New Patients 919.736.6175

 • Wisdom tooth removal

-We recommend bringing your children in for regular oral health and wellness appointments at least once every six months for best results.
-A great way to keep up with this schedule is to tell our staff you would like to schedule your and your child’s appointments around the same time.
-This minimizes your time spent in the dentist office and ensures both you and your child are taken care of.
+We recommend bringing your children in for regular oral health and wellness appointments at least once every six months.
+You can tell our staff you would like to schedule your and your child’s appointments simultaneously.
+This way, you can keep up with this recommended schedule.
+This minimizes your time in the dentist’s office and ensures you and your child are cared for.

 Preventing Tooth Decay in Children

-A good oral health care routine, both at home and through regular dental care, is essential for preventing tooth decay.
-We recommend that your child begin visiting with use as soon as the primary teeth begin to erupt.
-These early visits enable young patients to become familiar with our dental office and provide the opportunity for our dentists and staff to spot any possible development concerns.
+A good oral health care routine at home and through regular dental care is essential for preventing tooth decay.
+We recommend that your child begin visiting with us as soon as the primary teeth begin to erupt.
+These early visits enable young patients to become familiar with our dental office and allow our dentists and staff to spot any possible development concerns.

 We take time with our pediatric dental patients to demonstrate good brushing techniques.
 We will educate them on the benefits of keeping their smiles healthy.
 Tooth decay is one of the most common childhood diseases.
-It is largely prevented with education, good daily oral hygiene, a healthy diet, and routine dental care.
+We can prevent tooth decay in children with education, good daily oral hygiene, a healthy diet, and routine dental care.

 My child is nervous about visiting the dentist.
 What should I do?

-The best way to prepare your child for a visit to the dentist is to explain to them what will happen.
-Always remain positive and reiterate that having healthy teeth is important to living a healthy life.
-There are many children’s books available that help explains what will need to be done during the appointment.
-We also encourage you to let your child bring a comfort item with them such as a blanket or stuff animal.
+The best way to prepare your child for a dentist visit is to explain what will happen.
+Always remain positive and reiterate that having healthy teeth is essential to living a healthy life.
+Many children’s books are available that help explain what must be done during the appointment.
+You can read these books to your child to help calm any anxiety.
+We also encourage you to let your child bring a comfort item with them, such as a blanket or stuffed animal.

 Can my child use sedation dentistry?